G2Lab/PanMixer/README.md

 - **Missing input files**: Verify `STARTING_DATA_PATH`, `--subjects_file`, and `--capacity_file`.
 - **VCF issues**: Ensure inputs are bgzipped (`.vcf.gz`) and indexed (`.tbi`).
 - **External tool errors**: Ensure `bcftools`, `tabix`, `plink` are installed and on PATH.
 ---

+## License
+This software is released under the MIT License.
+See `LICENSE` for details.
+---